alephium/docs/docs/wallet/extension-wallet/getting-started.md

 ### Manage Accounts

+Account in the Alephium extension wallet represents a digital container that consists of a public address and its corresponding private key, allowing user to receive, store and transfer assets on the Alephium blockchain.

 Alephium extension wallet allows users to manage multiple accounts at the same time.
 For example, Alice can have one account for `Salary`, one account for `Saving` and another account for `Trip 2023`.